HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ## Applicant Registration:

 1. PRE-REGISTER: Direct applicants to pre-register (and pay online) before the exam by using the link on [HamStudy](https://ham.study).
 The session listing may be public or private.
-A public session will allow anyone who searched HamStudy to register.
-A private link will only be viewable to those who have the link to the session listing where the Do not post on HamStudy.org is selected during session creation.
-Once a session has been listed publicly, applicants are able to navigate back to it even if the session was edited to hide it on HamStudy.
+A public session will be listed on HamStudy and anyone may register for the exam.
+A private session will not be listed on HamStudy and applicants will need to be sent the link to the session listing in order to view and register.
+The SM marks the *Do not post on HamStudy.org* checkbox option.
+Once a session has been listed publicly, applicants may able to navigate back to it even after the session listing is edited to hide it on HamStudy.
 2. WALK-INS or SAME DAY REGISTRATION: If you allow walk-ins on the day of the exam, assign a VE to help applicants register in two ways.

 - On [https://ham.study](https://ham.study/), direct applicants to use their own device (a smartphone or tablet) or one provided by a VE to register.
 Applicants will receive a registration email which includes their pin and allows them to confirm their information.